lalopmak/colemak-evil/README.md

 Tips
 ----
-Type :hints or :ars to get the diagram above.
+Type :hints or :ars to get the hint diagram.

 Escape takes you into normal mode, an unfortunate historical accident.
 I recommend defining an easy AltGr mapping (I use AltGr+t) since it will